Hi, guys —

 was to pick this person.

-you elaborate on the story I heard in Catholic
+you clarify on the story I heard in a Catholic

-school of St. Joseph and the lilies? }
+school of St. Joseph and the lilies sprouting up? }

 Hi, Linda —